sileneundula/TheBorneoEcosystem/BorneoLattice/RFC1.md

 It provides interfaces to communicate with using **BorneoBridge (BB)** and **BorneoCrates (BorCrates)**. **BorneoBridge** is hard-built rules that must apply, while **BorneoCrates** is **ICD** (Interconnected-Design Interface) that can be defined through rules and structures.
 These definitions use `BorneoCrates Standard Library` and are defined in `BorneoCrates/..`

+--

+**Pivots** are extensively used to reduce storage size.
+A **PivotPoint** is any indepedent entity that forms its own `pivot`.

+--

+**BorWorkers** are used to do **tasks** that range from all types of different actions on the lattice.
+This can include pruning, validating, relaying, serving, initializing, and keeping the ecosystem running.

 # Future

 - Register-Based Virtual Machine